ojilles/jilles.net/_posts/2009-04-11-denmark-versus-netherlands-part-ii.md

 ### Alcohol consumption
 The other thing I keep telling my colleagues in Denmark is that they drink much more wine than the average person in Holland.
-Obviously that was completely unsubstantiated and on top that a handful of people I work with closest are complete wine-affectionado's so I might be quite biased.
+Obviously that was completely unsubstantiated and on top that a handful of people I work with closest are complete wine-aficionados so I might be quite biased.
 So I thought I'd look it up (<a href="http://www.who.int/entity/substance_abuse/publications/globalstatusrep ortalcohol2004_alcconsumpt.pdf">PDF</a>).
 Wine consumption is roughly the same across both countries (percentage-wise of total consumption).
 However, where as the average cheese-head (Dutchie)  consumes 9.74L of pure alcohol per year a Dane washes down 11.93L.
 That's quite a few schnapps more.
 To be exact, 22.4% more schnapps!

 ### General stats
 Interested in more statistics?
 I got you covered (<a